txpipe/oura/book/src/usage/daemon.md

 # Daemon Mode

 _Oura's_ `daemon` mode processes data in the background, without any live output.
-This mode is used in scenarios where you need to continuosuly bridge blockchain data with other persistence mechanisms or to trigger an automated process in response to a particular event pattern.
+This mode is used in scenarios where you need to continuously bridge blockchain data with other persistence mechanisms or to trigger an automated process in response to a particular event pattern.

 ## Start Daemon Mode